GingerOwls/Geeky_Codes/README.md

 # Follow these simple steps :airplane::airplane:
-1.Fork this repository.
+* Fork this repository.
-2.Clone the repository.
+* Clone the repository.
-3.Create A new branch.
+* Create A new branch.
-4.Add information.
+* Add information.
-5.Commit Changes.
+* Commit Changes.
-6.Push The changes
+* Push The changes
-7.Create the Pull Request!
+* Create the Pull Request!
 Wait for the request to be merged.
 Till then celebrate for contributing 🥳 🥳